Analysis | Who Trump might pick for the Supreme Court

 Britt Grant

-One woman who hasn’t been as much in the mix before but could be this time is Grant, a 42-year-old federal circuit judge and former Georgia state Supreme Court justice and solicitor general.
+One woman who has not been as much in the mix before but could be this time is Grant, a 42-year-old federal circuit judge and former Georgia state Supreme Court justice and solicitor general.
 She was confirmed in 2018 on a mostly party-line vote, with Sen. Joe Manchin III (D-W.Va.) voting with Republicans.

 Grant is close with Kavanaugh, having served as a clerk for him.